 Tips for improving your menu hierarchy:

-1. Plan out your hierarchy before creating your site
+1. Plan out your hierarchy before creating (or changing it on) your site

 If you have not yet started developing your website, now’s the perfect time to work on your menu hierarchy.
 Plan out something that is simple and will make sense to users.
-Remember your menu hierarchy will become your navigation and URL structure, so it’s important to get it right.
+If you already have a website publish, don’t worry, there is always room to improve and you’ll be able to update your menu hierarchy.

 2. Make sure your URL structure and navigation follows your hierarchy